What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 The source of the protein is less important than actually ensuring you take in enough protein.

-Once your stomach has calmed down several hours after the race, you can focus on whole food sources of protein if you’re only up to eating a protein bar or shake after the race.
+Once your stomach has calmed down several hours after the race, you can focus on whole food sources of protein if you’re only up to eating a protein powder shake after the race.
+Some even swear by chocolate milk as a quick fix recovery drink!

 A word jumble surrounds the word antioxidants.